 The market for our core insurance system software is intensely competitive.
 We compete with legacy systems, many of which have been in operation for decades.
 Maintaining these legacy systems may be so time consuming and costly for our customers that they do not have adequate resources to devote to the purchase and implementation of our products.
 Our implementation cycle is lengthy, variable and requires the investment of significant time and expense by our customers.
 We also compete against technology consulting firms that offer software and systems or develop custom, proprietary products for the P&C insurance industry.
 These consulting firms generally have greater name recognition, larger sales and marketing budgets and greater resources than we do and may have pre-existing relationships with our potential customers, including relationships with, and access to, key decision makers within these organizations.
 Since sales of software products may be a small part of their business and they may be more focused on related services revenues, they may offer their software products at significantly reduced prices or under terms that we cannot match.
 The competitors we face in any sale may change depending, among other things, on the line of business purchasing the software, the application being sold, the geography in which we're operating and the size of the insurance carrier to which we are selling.
 For example, we are more likely to face competition from small independent firms when addressing the needs of small insurers.
-These competivors compete on the basis of price, the time and cost required for software implementation, custom developments, or unique product features or functions.
-Outside of the United States, we are more likely to compete on the basis of price, the time and local advantages in language, market implementation, custom developments, or unique product features or functions.
-Outside of the United States, we are more likely to compete on the basis of the P&C insurance industry.
+These competitors compete on the basis of price, the time and cost required for software implementation, custom developments, or unique product features or functions.
+Outside of the United States, we are more likely to compete against vendors that may differentiate themselves based on local advantages in language, market knowledge and pre-built content applicable to that jurisdiction.
+We also complete with vendors of horizontal software products that may be customized to address needs of the P&C i